-WORKING COLLABORATIVELY to enforce a Rotox
+WORKING COLLABORATIVELY

 to enforce a Botox ads ban

 2019 saw considerable media scrutiny of ads for Botox on social media.
 The ASA responded by launching investigations into Botox posts on Instagram.
 This led to a sector-wide compliance project in partnership with the Medicines and Healthcare products Regulatory Agency (MHRA).